popeyelau/dogeTV/Pods/Carbon/README.md

 `Section` has a header, a footer and a group of cells.
 A group of cells can be contains nil, then skipped rendering of it cell.
-This also needs to specify `id` for identify from among multiple sections, then can be calculate the several kind of diff.
+This also needs to specify `id` for identify from among multiple sections, then can be calculate the all kind of diff.
 - section deletes
 - section inserts
 - section moves